willKip/GameOfQuests/README.md

   sent by clicking the button or pressing Enter.

 ### Selenium Tests (IDE)
 - The tests are defined in [SeleniumTest.java](src/test/java/com/questgame/SeleniumTest.java).
-All can be run sequentially in an IDE by running the `SeleniumTest` class: a browser window will be opened automatically for testing, and close automatically after test completion.
+All tests can be run sequentially in an IDE by running the `SeleniumTest` class: a browser window will be opened automatically for testing, and close automatically after test completion.